Q. Why is Cisco making both source and binary versions

 Q. What email list can developers use to discuss work on

-A: For right now, we are using the email list at email@example.com - Subscribe at https://groups.google.com/d/forum/openh264-dev.
+A: We are using the email list at email@example.com - Subscribe at https://groups.google.com/d/forum/openh264-dev.

 Q. What license will be used for the binary?

 A: Cisco provides the binary under the terms of a two-clause BSD license.
 Additionally, the binary is licensed under Cisco’s AVC/H.264 Patent Portfolio License from MPEG LA, at no cost to you, provided the requirements and conditions listed in the AVC/H.264 Patent Portfolio sections are met.
-Please see the full binary license text.
+Please see the full binary license text at http://www.openh264.org/BINARY_LICENSE.txt.

 Q. My application doesn't have an end-user license agreement, so where must I